Radial to Coronary

 Terumo Interventional systems offers a suite of products designed to meet specific challenges in treating coronary artery disease.
 With its radial specific offerings, Terumo provides:

-- Transradial access and closure devices that allow the operators to optimize procedural outcomes while preserving arterial function post-surgery.
+- Transradial access and closure devices that allow the operators to optimize procedural outcomes while preserving arterial function post-intervention.

-- Wires and catheters to navigate through tortuous anatomy and PTCA balloons to cross and treat complex lesions to improve quality of life.
+- Wires and catheters to navigate through tortuous anatomy and PTCA balloons to cross and treat complex lesions to improve outcomes.

 In addition, Terumo hydrophilic coating helps reduce radial artery spasm.2 Allowing the operator to optimize procedural outcomes and patient satisfaction while preserving arterial function.